With tougher schedule ahead, Seahawks defense knows it must resolve issues

 Sometimes, to let him know it’s not a full interrogation, you lob a softball at a player before a line of critical questions.
-It gives him a chance to highlight the positives, and usually leads to more honesty about the negatives.
+It gives him a chance to highlight the positives and usually leads to more honesty about the negatives.

 But after Sunday’s win, Seahawks defensive end Jadeveon Clowney felt compelled to forgo the fluff.